sergeigribanov/bbggLimits2018/README.md

 ## Limit trees

-* Run the limit tree maker:
+* Run the limit tree maker like so:

 ```
 ./makeLT.py /eos/cms/store/group/phys_higgs/resonant_HH/RunII/FlatTrees/2016/2018_05_04_HHTaggerETH/ -x nonres -o LT_OutDir [-c Y]
 ```

+The core code that makes the trees is `bbggLTMaker.C`.
+It is based on [TSelector](https://root.cern.ch/developing-tselector) and does not depend on CMSSW, just the ROOT.
 The goal of this code is to categorize events and make a new tree which *catID* variable, as well as *mgg* and *mjj*.
 Different type of categorizations can be done chosen by option `-c Y`:
 ```
  Y = 0: 2016 tagger with categorization used in 2016 analysis (4 categories)
  Y = 1: 2017 ETH tagger, using 2016 style categorization (4 categories);
- Y = 2: 2017 ETH tagger, with optimized categorization (12 categories);
+ Y = 2: 2017 ETH tagger, with optimized categorization without mjj cut (12 categories);
  Y = 3: 2017 ETH tagger, with optimized categorization and mjj cuts (12 categories);
 ```

-The core code that makes the trees is `bbggLTMaker.C`.
-It is based on [TSelector](https://root.cern.ch/developing-tselector) and does not depend on CMSSW, just the ROOT.

 ### Notes on limit trees
 * The scale factors for b-tagging are not included in this code.
 This is because a) the method we used in 2016 is outdated; and b) it requires compilation together with some CMSSW packages which is not trivial in TSelector code.
-For the reference, [this code](https://github.com/ResonantHbbHgg/bbggLimits/blob/edda480b80455c3d14f644629e5faaa5997cc9f0/src/bbggLTMaker.cc#L278-L340) was used in 2016 to apply the SF fpr b-tagging.
+For the reference, [this code](https://github.com/ResonantHbbHgg/bbggLimits/blob/edda480b80455c3d14f644629e5faaa5997cc9f0/src/bbggLTMaker.cc#L278-L340) was used in 2016 to apply the SF for b-tagging.
-* In order to implement another categorization, one has to put it [here](https://github.com/ResonantHbbHgg/bbggLimits2018/blob/f031e57c6e938be983b006fc1f81a01ec53ea61a/bbggLTMaker.C#L268) in _bbggLTMaker_ code.
+* In order to implement another categorization, one has to put it [here](https://github.com/ResonantHbbHgg/bbggLimits2018/blob/f031e57c6e938be983b006fc1f81a01ec53ea61a/bbggLTMaker.C#L268) in _bbggLTMaker_ code, following the structure for already implemented categorizations.

 ## Fits and limits
 * Run the fits and limits on the produced LTs: